Cray-HPE/docs-csm/10-LIVECD-PREFLIGHT.md

 The information from above should be parsable from a shasta-1.3.X `ncn_metadata.csv`.
 The last columns in that CSV should denote BMCs.

+### BMCs

-A little script to parse that stuff out is below, but some manual intervention is still needed.
-You can match this up to the ccd.
+A little script to parse that stuff out is below, but requires some manual intervention.
+You can match this up to the CCD/SHCD.

 ```
 #!/bin/bash